marywyg/Cpp-Asm-Bandpass-Filter/README.md

 # Bandpass filter using the FIR algorithm for sound files in WAV format
 This project is being made for Assembly Languages course on my 5th semester of Informatics.

 The program accepts a WAV file as input and processes it through functions in dynamic linked libraries written in C++ and Assembly.
 This is done in threads (max.
 64, optimised based on an individual file) for faster processing.
-The program then creates a new file called "processed_sample.wav". **This program only runs on a x64 platform.**
+The program then creates a new file called "processed_sample.wav" where it saves results. **This program only runs on a x64 platform.**

 ## What has been done
 - Link between main application and DLLs